Setting Intentions: A Powerful Tool to Help Us Learn

-It can help us learn in a much deeper and more authentic way; it helps us connect with others, and it helps us show up as our best selves.
+It can help us learn in a much deeper and more authentic way, connect with others, and show up as our best selves.
 Whether I’m working with a group once for two hours or ongoing for a year, I always include this routine and get positive feedback on it.

-Recently, someone asked if I could describe exactly what I do the first time I introduce this routine.
+Recently, someone asked if I could describe exactly what I do when I introduce this routine.
 How do I frame it?
 What exactly do I say?
-Here's what I do.

-First, the "Intention Setting" activity comes right after three others: the Welcoming, Agenda Review, and Community Agreements.
+First, the Intention-Setting activity comes right after three others: Welcoming, Agenda Review, and Community Agreements.
 In the Welcoming section, I garner all the warmth, enthusiasm, and calmness I can muster and express my gratitude for being wherever it is that I am and I add other introductory comments.
 But I keep them short, just a few minutes.

 Next we get into the Agenda Review.
-Sometimes I offer a little framing commentary, giving them some background about why we’re going to learn or do what we will and then I invite them to read over the agenda.
+Sometimes I offer a little framing commentary, giving teachers some background about why we’re going to learn or do what we will, and then I invite them to read over the agenda.

 They all have hard copies of the agenda which provides a detailed road map for our learning, with overarching outcomes for the session:

 - The What (the activities and topics)

 - The Why" (the reasoning behind each section), and,

 - the How (the structures in which they’ll learn, the timing for sections, and the materials they’ll need).